John L's Old Maps / Supplementary Pages:

 After reading many of the histories of exploration concerning the source of the Mississippi River and the ultimate sources of Lake Itasca from which the river flows, I felt the need to make a rush trip to the area in late August, 2009 to (at least) check out the three main feeders of Lake Itasca – i.e., the creeks named for explorers Jean-Nicolas Nicollet and Julius Chambers, and pioneer Mary Turnbull.

-• I is the Lower Lake which drains directly into Lake Itasca (about 0.8 miles to the NNW).
+• I is the Lower Lake which drains directly into Lake Itasca (about 0.8 miles to the NNW) via Nicollet Creek.

 • II is the Middle Lake which connects with I by another segment of Nicollet Creek.

-Howard's Creek enters Nicollet Creek at a, and Brower mentioned the origin of this stream (in the hills some miles to the south) as the farthest reaching of all when it comes to determining the total distance to the mouth of the Mississippi (apart from streams of the Missouri River system, one must add – at least parenthetically).
+Howard Creek enters Nicollet Creek at a, and Brower mentioned the origin of this stream (in the hills a mile to the south) as the farthest reaching of all when it comes to determining the total distance of open water to the mouth of the Mississippi (apart from streams of the Missouri River system, one must add – at least parenthetically).

-With the discovery (in 1921) and study of Nicollet's personal journals (which I just found for myself in mid-October, 2009), some clarity may be obtained from Nicollet's descriptions of the natural features.
-In fact, Martha Coleman Bray – the editor of his journals (published in 1970) – designated Whipple Lake (about a mile south of III) as the Upper Lake and then Nicollet Lake (II) as the Lower Lake.
-One might awaken to various possibilities based on Nicollet's log of August 29, 1836 while comparing it to the descriptions in his government report – neither of which is a paragon of total clarity.
+With the discovery (in 1921) and study of Nicollet's personal journals (which I just found for myself in mid-October, 2009), some clarity may be obtained from his descriptions of the natural features.
+In fact, Martha Coleman Bray – the editor of his journals (published in 1970) – designated Whipple Lake (about a mile south of III) as his upper lake and then Nicollet Lake (II) as his lower lake.

 One may not necessarily expect that open and continuous streams in the days of Nicollet (or even Brower) are still so.
-When I can return to Itasca Park and head off-trail and into the woods (which is where I generally belong anyway), I would like to see for myself if I can trace the stream (c) shown in Photo 1 and the video up to Whipple Lake – and also see if Whipple Lake's outlet has any direct connection with "Nicollet's Springs" (b).
+On a future visit to Itasca Park when I can head off-trail and into the woods (which is where I generally belong anyway), I would like to see for myself if I can trace the stream (c) shown in Photo 1 and the video up to Whipple Lake – and also check out the area between III and II.

-For the present, I will herein stick with the designations of the lakes (Upper, Middle and Lower) by Brower which are given above with the aerial photo – keeping in mind that Nicollet actually may not have thought about them that way.
+For convenience on this web page, I will herein stick with the designations of the lakes (Upper, Middle and Lower) by Brower which are given above with the aerial photo – keeping in mind that Nicollet actually may not have thought about them that way.

 x